okta/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 }
 ```

-You've done the hard work to create a Holdings API with Spring Boot.
-Now, modify the client to talk to this API instead of LocalStorage.
+Congrats, you've done the hard work to create a Holdings API with Spring Boot!
+Now, modify the client to talk to this API instead of local storage.

 ## Modify the Crypto PWA Client to Store Holdings in Okta